jp-um/data_storage_workshop/README.md

-# ICS5114 Big Data Processing -- NoSQL Databases Workshop
+# ICS5114 Big Data Processing &ndash; NoSQL Databases Workshop &ndash; Dr Jean-Paul Ebejer

 During this workshop I will show you the basic concepts of NoSQL systems.
 We will use four NoSQL technologies, each representing a different data model